-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.

-Regulated members are designated custodians under the Health Information Regulation.
-Reference; Health Information Act, Section 35(1)(q) Reference: Health Information Act, Section 64
+$\bullet \text{ ''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}$ ii Regulated members are designated custodians under the Health Information Regulation. iii Reference; Health Information Act, Section 35(1)(q) iv Reference: Health Information Act, Section 64

-- as a member of this College.
-The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion.
+- $\bullet \text{''Regulated member'' means any person who is registered or who is required to be registered } \\$ as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - $\bullet$ "Must" refers to a mandatory requirement. - $\bullet$ "May" means that the physician may exercise reasonable discretion. - "Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.